 Many species of jasmine are tough enough to withstand most diseases.
-Jasmine also tend not to suffer damage from insect pests.
+Jasmine also tends not to suffer damage from insect pests.
 However, some diseases and pests can strike any ornamental shrub, and jasmine species are not completely immune.

 One fairly common problem that causes jasmine plant leaf problems is called leaf spot and it is caused by fungi.
 Look for irregular tan or brown spots, round or oval, that appear on the leaves in July or August.
 Leaf spot is particularly prevalent in cool weather with frequent light rains or high humidity.

 It isn’t too serious if leaf spot creates a few white spots on jasmine leaves, but if defoliation results, it is more serious.
 To prevent a re-occurrence of leaf spot the following year, fertilize the plant appropriately in springtime and prune it to remove weak or dying branches.
 You should not use fungicidal sprays unless the jasmine’s life is in danger.

 Jasmine leaves turning white can be caused by other things too.

 If your jasmine has white spots on its leaves, look at them more closely.
 If the spots look powdery, the white spots on jasmine leaves could be powdery mildew or powdery mold.
 Control these conditions by using an appropriate fungicide spray and repeating every two weeks until you have done three sprayings.